petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 We want to compare the OpenFOAM results to the DNS data, for which we can plot the mean velocity profiles, for example.
-Let's create a new figure (TODO: make it work)
+We can create a new figure with its own pipeline stage with:

 ```sh
 calkit new figure \